-Linux - A UNIX-like operating system that runs on a variety of hardware systems.
-Linux is open source software, which is freely available; however, the full distribution of Linux along with technical support and training are available for a fee from vendors such as Red Hat Software.
+Linux - An open-source operating system, similar to the UNIX[®] operating system, that runs on a variety of hardware systems.
+Linux is freely available; however, the full distribution of Linux along with technical support and training are available for a fee from vendors such as Red Hat[®] Software.